|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tzatziki is a traditionally Greek cucumber yogurt dill sauce that makes a refreshing dip or a topper for gyros and pita sandwiches, but can also be used as a dip for fresh vegetables or pita bread.
+Tzatziki is a traditional, Greek cucumber yogurt dill sauce that makes a refreshing dip or topper for gyros and pita sandwiches, but it can also be used as a dip for fresh vegetables or pita bread.
 Though fresh dill is the more common ingredient, tzatziki can also be made with fresh mint.
 The sauce can be served chilled or at room temperature, but be sure to plan ahead to account for required refrigeration time.
-Plan ahead to drain the yogurt overnight.
+Also plan ahead to drain the yogurt overnight.

 Though some tzatziki recipes call for blending the cucumber and yogurt for a smooth texture, this recipe leaves the cucumber finely chopped for a chunkier and more hearty texture.